We run down how to care for a variegated alocasia…

 Variegated Alocasia Odora Vs Macrorrhiza

-When mature you can tell the difference as the odora is small with more rounded leaved but the mature macrorrhiza gets bigger and has pointier leaves.
+When mature you can tell the difference as the odora is small with more rounded leaves but the mature macrorrhiza gets bigger and has pointier leaves.

 Is It Toxic To Cats?